compute-e/Melody-motion-search-code/README.md

  the Issues area (a tab at the top of this page)
  - read all of this section.

-If you haven't been given [collaborator](https://help.github.com/articles/permission-levels-for-a-user-account-repository/) access, you need to
+If you haven't been given collaborator access, you need to
 *create a new branch for your commit(s) and start a pull request*.

 Describing your changes is a good idea that helps people understand what you changed \- the
 version control system managing these edits (used by Github under its Graphical User Interface)
-saves this information - also including who did the edit and when it was done.
+saves this information, including who did the edit and when it was done.

 The first time you create/upload your file(s), they get added to a special copy (fork) of the main repository, in
-a new [branch](https://help.github.com/articles/about-branches/), where "new ideas can be safely tested" without changing the original files (master branch).
+a new branch, where "new ideas can be safely tested" without changing the original files (master branch).

-Also, a pull request is automatically created for you - this is a place to [suggest changes](https://help.github.com/articles/proposing-changes-to-your-work-with-pull-requests/) and review them
+Also, a pull request is automatically created for you, a place to suggest changes and review them
 with other people.
 All the things you changed (adding/deleting text) can be seen here, shown with a file
 comparison tool called a diff.
 This helps the repository owner / collaborators to check your work, discuss
 any problems, add their own edits then merge the changes (adding them to the main "master" branch).

 You can fork this repository to create another version, on your user account.
-Learn more about Github on their help pages (to understand keywords, the [glossary page](https://help.github.com/articles/github-glossary/) has
-explanations) and detailed information about version control can be found in an [article](https://en.wikipedia.org/wiki/Version_control) on Wikipedia.
+Learn more on the help pages (keywords: the glossary), information about version control can be found in a Wikipedia article.